-One of the components of public cloud environments with today’s cloud-enabled workforce that can pose tremendous security risks is the integration from third-party applications integrated with Office 365.
+One component of today’s public cloud environments that can pose significant security risks involves third-party applications integrated with Office 365.
+This is particularly true given the modern cloud-enabled workforce.
 End users tend to blindly grant permissions to requested data and other resources when prompted by third-party applications.
 This can easily allow integration with corporate data for risky third-party applications.

 With Cloud App Security, Microsoft documents visibility to more than 16000+ cloud apps.
 However, with Office 365 Cloud App Security, only 750+ cloud apps with similar functionality to Office 365 are established as part of the cloud discovery capabilities of Office 365 Cloud App Security.
 So, with the Office 365 variant, businesses get a much cut-down version of the cloud discovery capabilities with Cloud App Security.

 As will be discussed later, the governance actions depend on these app integrations with Office 365 and Cloud App Security to be used for effective security remediation.
 This certainly leaves room for a gap in protection for applications integration with Office 365 Cloud App Security.